 The CWC is offering 3 therapy groups this fall.
 A “therapy group” requires a group screening appointment with the group facilitator, to determine if participation is appropriate for you.
 Drop by or call 941-487-4254 to make an appointment.
 The screening appointment will clarify goals for participation, the expectations of the group, possible benefits, and ways to work through anxiety about group participation.
 Students can participate in group therapy throughout their time at college, though attending more than one therapy group at one time is not recommended.
 Groups are open to both currently registered New College and USFSM students, undergraduate and graduate.
-These groups will have no more than 8 participants, and facilitators are trained therapists who provide a safe, encouraging, and challenging space in which students can recover and grow.
+These groups will have no more than 8 to 10 participants, and facilitators are trained therapists who provide a safe, encouraging, and challenging space in which students can recover and grow.
 Questions should be directed to the group facilitator.

 Learn more about yourself, how you interact with others, and try out new ways of relating, in a safe space.
 Helpful for interpersonal uncertainty, self-worth, depression, anxiety, identity development, and other experiences.

 Learn how to enhance resilience, identify and use strengths, and explore recovery and growth in the face of trauma.
 Prior individual therapy may be helpful, but is not required.

 Increase your knowledge and practice of mindfulness, distress tolerance, emotion regulation, and relationship effectiveness!
 Explore your “wise mind.”